Divers make their mark on the Alberni Inlet - Port Alberni Valley News

 One ship was sunk to create an artificial reef further down Barkley Sound, in front of Sechart Lodge.
 The late Brook George, who headed up the Alberni Reef Society, arranged for the 39-metre Korean freezer ship Black Dragon to be sunk off the end of the dock at the lodge, which was part of his Lady Rose Marine Services holdings.

-Present owner of Lady Rose Marine, Mike Surrell, said the wreck is popular with divers who come and use his dock as a base.
-“The bow is in 50 feet (15 metres) of water and the stern in 80 feet (24m),” he said.
+Present owner of Lady Rose Marine, Mike Surrell, says the wreck is popular with divers who come and use his dock as a base.
+“The bow is in 50 feet (15 metres) of water and the stern in 80 feet (24m),” he says.
 “It’s completely teeming with marine wildlife.”

 The other vessel, which landed bow-down on a slope off of China Creek Marina, lives on as an artificial reef and a popular spot for divers.

-“[The marker] will help with boat traffic, and it will also allow divers to know where this wreck is, so when they come out it will be easier for them to swim out to it,” said Roszmann.
+“[The marker] will help with boat traffic, and it will also allow divers to know where this wreck is, so when they come out it will be easier for them to swim out to it,” Roszmann says.
 “It gives them an ascent and a descent line.
 It just makes the diving a little bit more safe.”

-“The visibility was really good down there once we got past the halocline,” said McFarlane.
+“The visibility was really good down there once we got past the halocline,” McFarlane says.
 “We did some cleanup [of fishing gear] after we anchored the line.
 That can be dangerous for divers, for entanglement reasons.”

-There is lots of life on the wreck, McFarlane noted.
-The ship is home to several unique species, including cloud sponges and some “very large” lingcod, he said.
+With lots of life on the wreck, the ship is home to several unique species, including cloud sponges and some “very large” lingcod, McFarlane says.

-“There are a lot of marine invertebrates, there are lots of fish and some crabs,” said Roszmann.
+“There are a lot of marine invertebrates, lots of fish and some crabs,” Roszmann says.
 “It’s kind of an interesting ecosystem.
 Because the boat sunk and then it slid, it’s in a little bit of a trough.
-It’s a sandy bottom—some people call it ‘muck diving’ because it’s not a rocky bottom.
+It’s a sandy bottom – some people call it ‘muck diving’ because it’s not a rocky bottom.
 It’s sand and silt.
 It holds a unique ecosystem.”

 The divers eventually hope to sink an anchor down beside the wreck in order to attach the marker to something more secure.

-“What we would like to do is put [the anchor] next to the wreck because we don’t want to cause any damage to it,” explained Roszmann.
+“What we would like to do is put [the anchor] next to the wreck because we don’t want to cause any damage to it,” Roszmann explains.
 “It’s an older boat, the railings and the structure are getting a little bit older.
 When we put the anchor block down, we can put it right next to the wreck and we can mitigate any further damage.”

 In the meantime, the line is attached to the wreck itself.

-“It’s secured now, on a very sturdy platform,” said Standley.
+“It’s secured now, on a very sturdy platform,” Standley says.
 “So it’s not going anywhere.”

+Please note that Provincial Health Protocols currently advise against travelling outside your region to help prevent the spread of COVID-19.